Intern with ELM

 - If you are interested in a fall internship, we recommend applying by September.

-All available intern positions are filled for the spring 2017 semester.
-Please consider applying for the summer.
+All available intern positions are filled for the summer 2017 semester.
+Please consider applying for the fall.

 Our preference is to have interns work with us for a minimum of 15 hours per week for at least four months.
 Internships are unpaid, but provide an excellent opportunity to learn about how things work at a small, statewide-focused, fast-paced advocacy organization.
 If you are passionate about our mission and believe you would be a strong contributor to our team, we’d like to hear from you.
 Organization, attention to detail, reliability, comfort working in a fast-paced environment, and ability to work collaboratively as well as with minimal supervision are some of the top qualities we seek.